 Find your major with EU Business School

-All of our bachelor’s degree programs are delivered in English on our campuses in the top European business hubs of Barcelona, Geneva, Montreux and Munich, as well as online.
+All of our bachelor’s degree programs are delivered in English on our campuses in the top European business hubs of Barcelona, Geneva, Munich, as well as online.
 Our pragmatic and experiential learning approach, which includes case studies, business simulations, company visits and conferences with world-renowned leaders, ensures our students excel in the business world.
 Our community of 100+ nationalities gives students a multicultural perspective, and our 27,000+ alumni provides networking opportunities around the globe.
 Intercampus and global exchange programs further enhance our students’ international experience.

 Check out our downloadable brochures here and choose your major today.